• Skip to primary navigation

 IMPORTANT – these noodles spoil quickly in hot weather so please be careful in taking this outside for picnics in the summer.

-Rice Balls (Jumeokbap)
+Rice Balls (Jumeokbap) on christmas themed plate

 As you can tell from this photo of snowman rice balls that I made for Christmas, you can have a lot of fun with jumeokbap (Korean Rice Balls) or Rice Triangles.
 Easy to make, this kid-friendly Korean food and snack item requires minimal ingredients but also so versatile, rice balls are definitely a kid-friendly Korean food that’s great for lunches and snacks (great to eat in the car, on the go) and can be a fun project to do with the kids.
 You can put in shitake mushrooms, beef bulgogi, tuna salad, or even rinsed and seasoned kimchi.